InformaticsMatters/nextflow-pcluster/README.md

         --user-name ${CLUSTER_USER}

 >   **Note**: Those policies defined by AWS do not include rules
-    to permit the use of spot instances but we are working on a solution.
+    to permit VPC creation the use of spot instances but we are working on a solution.

 ### Upload installation scripts
 Part of cluster formation permits the execution of installation scripts